 Eats a healthy diet

 Drinks plenty of fluids

 Be careful about certain exposures that may set off a crisis for your child.
 These

 Staying away from people who are sick

-Washing his or her hands often
+Washing their hands often

-Having all recommended vaccines such as pneumococcal
+Having all advised vaccines, such as pneumococcal and influenza